100 Best Books for 6th Graders (Age 11 – 12)

 REALISTIC / DRUG ADDICTION

-Across the Desert is a stunning story about a brave girl who has been secretly dealing with her mother’s opioid addiction who makes a daring (and possibly foolheartedly) trek to the desert to rescue her only friend.
-Jolene is the only person who knows that her friend Addie crashed her ultralight plane alone in the middle of the desert.
-Jolene steals her mom’s phone and credit card and takes the bus as close as she can to Addie’s location, planning to walk to find Addie.
-On the bus, she meets a kind and helpful teenager named Marty who, despite Jolene’s reluctance and mistrust, helps Jolene with advice and ultimately, finding Addie.
-The story is about trust, relationships, boundaries, addiction, survival, and family; it’s also an emotional journey of inner and outer strength that leads to hope and healing.
+Jolene is a brave girl who has been secretly dealing with her mother’s opioid addiction and makes a daring (and foolheartedly) trek to the desert to rescue her only friend.
+She steals her mom’s phone and credit card and takes the bus as close as she can to Addie’s location, planning to walk to find Addie.
+On the bus, she meets a kind and helpful teenager named Marty who, despite Jolene’s reluctance and mistrust, helps Jolene.
+The story is about trust, relationships, boundaries, addiction, survival, and family.

 REALISTIC / GRAPHIC NOVEL